DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 this demonstration, it's implemented in nodejs, packaged as a hosted target, on a separate proxy endpoint.
-Having the login experience contained within the proxy bundle makes it super easy to demonstrate 3-legged OAuthV2 with PKCE in Apigee Edge.
+Having the login experience contained within the proxy bundle makes it super easy to demonstrate 3-legged OAuthV2 with PKCE in Apigee.
 You won't do this in a production system.

 In a production system, you could use a hosted target to host the login-and-consent experience, but it would need to connect to a proper identity